marcocaldera/tsp-python/README.md

   * `2-opt`
   * `3-opt`

-`TSP.pdf` contains a presentation of the project
+`TSP.pdf` contains the presentation of the project

 [Guide to print graph](https://codereview.stackexchange.com/questions/208387/2-opt-algorithm-for-the-traveling-salesman-and-or-sro)